Context is essential to the meaning of any text. The value of context in textual data analysis cannot be overlooked.

 We take context for granted.
 Context is free and natural and just comes with data.
 Right?

 When we look into this proposition we find out that it is anything but true.
 Context is necessary but it does not come free and is not naturally associated with data.
 The association must be explicit and definite to be useful.
+The association between the data and its metadata must be clear and the context must be usable.

 To illustrate the importance of context take the very common circumstance.